 Preparation for onion tomato chutney

 1. Dry roast chana dal and urad dal till golden and aromatic.
-Add cumin to the hot pan.
+You can also use peanuts instead of dal.
+This is the latest variation of the tomato chutney we have been loving at home.
+Next add cumin to the hot pan & toss for a while.
 Set aside to cool.
 I generally do the roasting of dals and cumin in large quantity and use whenever needed.

 2. Next fry red chilies till crisp in 1 tsp oil.
 Set aside or you can cook them further.

-3. Fry onions and garlic as well for about 2 to 3 minutes until the raw smell of onions goes away.
+3. Fry onions and garlic as well for about 3 to 5 minutes until the raw smell of onions goes away.
+You can also brown the onions lightly.

-4. Sprinkle salt and turmeric over the chopped tomatoes.
+4. Add tomatoes, sprinkle salt and turmeric.
 Fry until mushy.

 5. Next set aside to cool.